HumanCellAtlas/metadata-schema/docs/contributing.md

 **Give the bug a title**

-Please give the bug a title that includes a short description. *e.g.*:
+Please give the bug a title that includes a short description.

-* `something.json` schema missing `type` attribute for the `something_cool` field\
-* `test.xlsx` spreadsheet fails validation against current released schemas
+*e.g.*: Typo in description for `publication.title` field.

 **To Reproduce**

-Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing). *e.g.*:
+Please explain as much as you can about what you were doing when the bug was observed (to help us reproduce the error for testing).

+*e.g.*:

-Steps to reproduce the behaviour:
+Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to `publication.json` schema on develop branch
-1. Click on '...'
-1. Scroll down to '...'
-1. See error
+1. Observe typo in description for `title` field

 **Schema versions**

-Please list any schema versions related to this bug. *e.g.*:
+Please list any schema versions related to this bug.

-I was using `something.json` schema v6.0.1.
+*e.g.*: `publication.json` schema v6.0.1

 **Expected behavior**

-Please explain what you expected to happen. *e.g.*:
+Please explain what you expected to happen.

-I expected the example spreadsheet in the `current` folder to validate against the current schemas.
+*e.g.*: I expected the description to say "Title of publication."

 **Actual behavior**

-Please explain what actually happened. *e.g.*:
+Please explain what actually happened.

-I uploaded the spreadsheet and got an error message saying a required field was missing.
+*e.g.*: The description says "Title of *publicatoin*."

 **Screenshots or Messages**